 Payment can be made at all Post Offices(CTT) or at shops designated specifically as Payshops.
-Although the Payshop website is in Portuguese, if you select Pagamento de Portagens and the location you are in in the box in the bottom left hand corner, it will give you the addresses of local Payshops.
+Although the Payshop website is in Portuguese, you can translate it using service such as Google Translate.

 These can be used to pay for Via Verde lane use AND the Electronic Toll Roads.